 Students may propose a guided reading for one, two, or three credits with approval and under the direction of a member of the faculty.
-Students must complete and submit a specific Guided Reading form found on the Course Registration webpage of the Registrar website.
+Students must complete and submit a specific Guided Reading form found on this webpage: https://utsnyc.edu/academics/registrar/course-registration-grades/ of the Registrar website.
 View the full policy, including an established limit and deadlines, in the academic catalogue.